Pennsylvania Route 82: Route description

 PA 82 begins as Creek Road at the Delaware state line, where it meets the northern terminus of DE 82, in Kennett Township, Chester County.
 From the border, the route winds northwest as a two-lane undivided road through wooded areas alongside the Red Clay Creek.
 The road winds north along the creek's East Branch through more woodland with some homes.
 PA 82 turns west and heads into the borough of Kennett Square, where it becomes East South Street and passes through residential areas.
 The route passes north of Kennett High School before it turns north onto South Union Street and heads through commercial areas, coming to a bridge over an East Penn Railroad line.
 The road runs through wooded neighborhoods before it intersects the one-way pair of Cypress Street eastbound and State Street westbound (both of which comprise the Baltimore Pike) in the commercial downtown of Kennett Square.
 PA 82 becomes North Union Street and runs through more wooded areas of homes before leaving Kennett Square for Kennett Township again.
 The route passes a cemetery before it enters East Marlborough Township and immediately reaches a diamond interchange with the US 1 freeway, where the route is a divided highway.

 Past this interchange, PA 82 becomes township-maintained and continues north as undivided Unionville Road through wooded areas of residential subdivisions, coming to a junction with PA 926 in the community of Willowdale.
-The road continues past more housing developments with some farmland, passing to the west of Unionville High School, as it heads towards the community of Unionville.
+The road continues past more housing developments with some farmland, passing to the west of Unionville High School, as it heads toward the community of Unionville.
 Here, PA 82 intersects Doe Run Road at a roundabout and turns west onto that road.
 The route passes homes and comes to an intersection with PA 842, forming a concurrency with that route.
 The two routes intersect the western terminus of PA 162 in the center of the community before PA 842 splits from PA 82 by turning southwest.
 PA 82 leaves Unionville and continues west on Doe Run Road through farmland with some woods and residences.
 Upon crossing into West Marlborough Township, the route becomes state-maintained again and continues through more rural areas, curving to the northwest.
 In the community of Doe Run, PA 82 intersects the northern terminus of PA 841.
 The road heads to the north and crosses Buck Run into East Fallowfield Township.
 Here, the route passes more farms and woods before curving northwest into increasing residential development, passing through the community of Ercildoun and intersecting Buck Run Road.
 PA 82 turns to the north and crosses Strasburg Road.
 The road curves northeast and passes farmland with some woods.